 Mix and Mingle Magic

 Whether the wedding photos are being taken (and the guests are eating canapes), or you’re just about to sit down for your wedding breakfast.
-Alternatively, if the evening party is just about to start – hiring Duncan as your wedding magician, to mix and mingle between your guests is the perfect wedding entertainment idea to inject something unique and highly memorable into the day.
+Alternatively, if the evening party is just about to start – hiring Max or Duncan as your wedding magicians, to mix and mingle between your guests is the perfect wedding entertainment idea to inject something unique and highly memorable into the day.

 You’ll be able to get on with enjoying your day knowing that the rest of the guests will be enjoying themselves with some sophisticated, yet discreet, wedding entertainment.